UFC holds fight card in Brasilia amid coronavirus pandemic - WHIZ News

 “It was a bit weird not having any fans inside the arena,” said Bea Malecki, a Swedish bantamweight who won a decision over Veronica Macedo in the show’s opening bout.
 “But I was able to hear everything my coaches were saying, and it was good.
 Sometimes it is so loud out there.
 It was a crazy week.
 We didn’t know if the fight was going to happen or not, but we stuck to the plan.
 It was really emotional.”

-The UFC also plans to stage a show with fans inside London’s O2 Arena next weekend, and it intends to hold fan-free shows in Las Vegas on March 28 and April 11.
-UFC President Dana White has claimed the sports world is “panicking” with its cancellations.
+“Unless there’s a total shutdown of the country where people can’t leave their houses and things like that, these fights will happen,” White said.
+“We will find venues and we will figure this out.
+The only thing that’s going to stop us is a complete government shutdown where people are confined to their homes.”

+The show in Brasilia was likely a boon for ESPN, as it filled a yawning void of live sports during what’s usually one of the busiest weeks of the international sporting calendar.
+The fights were initially scheduled to be aired in the U.S. on the ESPN+ subscription service, but instead filled nearly six hours on ESPN.

 Oliveira (29-8) ended the show by finishing Lee (18-6), a former lightweight title contender who missed weight for the bout.
-Oliveira has won seven straight fights by stoppage, and the Brazilian veteran’s celebratory screams echoed through the empty arena.
+Oliveira has won seven straight fights by stoppage, and the Brazilian veteran’s celebratory screams echoed through the empty arena after his UFC-record 14th submission victory.

+“We spent the whole week not knowing if this was going to happen,” Oliveira said.
+“I came to make history again, this time without anyone cheering.
+Of course I wanted everyone to be there, but I’m sure that an audience that didn’t know me yet had the opportunity to meet me today.”

 The absence of fans led to a unique atmosphere.
 The UFC still played its fighters’ walk-in music as they walked to the cage, and ring announcer Joe Martinez declaimed the fighters’ names with no fans in attendance to hear it.
 After conducting an in-cage interview, UFC broadcaster Michael Bisping instinctively exhorted the absent crowd to “Make some noise!”